 Once your vehicle arrives in the Netherlands, several important documents will have to be to be submitted to Danish customs before your vehicle can be cleared.
 These documents include:

 - Proof of Residency in the European Union

 - Proof of Insurance

-After these documents have been checked and verified, and after your vehicle has been inspected, the required duties and taxes must be paid.
-(These duties and taxes are outlined below.)
-Following payment of these duties and taxes and the issuance of a receipt, your vehicle will be cleared and can be driven on Danish roads.
+After checking and verifying these documents, and after your vehicle inspection, you must pay the duties and taxes.
+(These duties and taxes are below.)
+Following payment of these duties and taxes and the issuance of a receipt, you can clear and drive your vehicle on Danish roads.